arun8796/AWS-notes/dynamodb/README.md

 ## Preface

 DynamoDB is a Regional AWS service that provides a fully managed NoSql Database in the Cloud.
-DynamoDB is capable of supporting both a key-value and a document based data model.
+DynamoDB is capable of supporting both key-value and document data strucutre.
 Information are always stored on SSD disks and are replicated across three geographically distinct data centers.
-Because of these design considerations is important to remember that the information may require time to be propagated, therefore two different types of Consistency models for reads operation are supported:
+Because of these distributed nature of DynamoDB is important to remember that the information may require time to be propagated, therefore two different types of Consistency models for reads operation are supported:

 - **Eventual Consistent model**: the consistency across all the distributed copies of the data is reached usually within a second.
 This option offers the best performances but also means that a read operation, after a successful write, may not return consistent information.
 - **Strongly Consistent model**: no delay is introduced so the result of a read operation always reflects all the writes operation that received a successful response prior to the read.
 This option does not however offer best performances.